 Carbohydrates: Sugar, Starch, and Fiber

-This article will cover the basics of carbohydrates ("carbs”) — what they are, why we need them, and which types are better for our health.
+This article will cover the basics of carbohydrates ("carbs").
+The various types of carbohydrates found in food, why we need them and which types are better for our health.

 |Simple sugars||Complex carbohydrates|